nn-dmt/swamp_ergo/white-paper.md

 All fiat payout statistics from legacy platforms will be made public, and automated directly into our own system using their APIs.
 This is another reason it is important that our web CMS framework stays open source.

-The pool itself will have its own Utility Token, TeraHertz (THz).
+The pool itself will have its own Utility Token, TeraHertz (THz) which can be utilized within the system and in future in-person events at music festivals featuring the publisher roster via guerilla marketing efforts and collaboration with festival vendors & organizers.

 ## Customer Acquisition